vxj9800/bareMetalRP2040/README.md

 So now we know, that if the firmware is composed in a way that the 2nd 32-bit value in the flash contain an address of the boot function, then the &micro;C will read that address and jump to the boot function when it is powered on.

 Unfortunately, RP2040 is an exception here.
 It doesn't follow this simplified procedure of booting and relies on something much more complicated in order provide some features that other &micro;Cs don't provide out of the box.
 The [first tutorial](./01_bootupBlinky/README.md) in this series of bare-metal programming deals with this very issue.

+## Outline
+1. **RP2040 Boot Up Process** - Discusses the two stage boot-up process of RP2040.
+Blinky code in first 256 bytes of flash, CRC32 calculation, linker script and Makefile.
+2. **Execute Code from Flash** - Discusses how SPI Flash and XIP peripheral works together.
+RP2040 is setup to execute code directly from Flash with Flash in standard SPI mode.
+3. **Boot Like Any Other Arm<sup>&copy;</sup> &micro;C** - A discussion of standard Arm<sup>&copy;</sup> boot-up process is provided and the Second Stage boot-loader prepared in previous section is made to behave in the same way.
+The idea of vector table and exception handling is introduced.
+4. **Placement of Data** (WIP) - Discussion about significance and placement of `.data`, `.bss` and `.rodata` sections is provided.
+Global, initialized, uninitialized and constant variables are now working.
+5. **Peripheral Library** (WIP) - Introduction to implementing macros, structures and functions for a peripheral using UART as an example.
+6. **Standard C Functionality** (WIP) - Add stub functions for `newlib` to make stack, heap and I/O work.
+This allows usage of `malloc`, `printf`, `strlen`, etc. possible.
+7. **Switch Gears into C++** (WIP) - Add any necessary changes to allow C++ code to execute properly.